 Most of the bigger banks and building societies offer a dedicated switching service to transfer all your regular standing orders and direct debits across, and now, thanks to the Current Account Switch Service, it's quicker and easier than ever before.

-Banks and building societies that are part of the scheme (that's most of them these days!) have an obligation to switch your current account with seven working days.
-If it takes longer or things go wrong and you suffer financial loss as a result – such as a direct debit not being paid and you're charged a fee – they have to refund you.
+Banks and building societies that are part of the scheme (which is most of them these days!) have an obligation to switch your current account within seven working days.
+If it takes longer or things go wrong and you suffer financial loss as a result – for instance if a direct debit ends up not being paid and you're charged a fee – they have to refund you.
 Find out more about the switch service here.